Asora7/semester-project-2/README.md

 ## Known Issues

 - [x] **Pagination Issue:** Tried implementing pagination, but only the same 10 listings were shown on each page.
-As a result, I opted to display all listings at once to move on to the next feature.
+As a result, I opted to display all listings at once, and just move on to the next feature since time is limited.
-- [x] **Search and Bidding Issue:** Users are unable to place bids on listings when they are accessed via search results.
+- [x] **Search and Bidding Issue:**  Users cannot place bids on listings accessed via search results.
 Bidding works only on listings shown on the homepage.
-I wasn't able to resolve this issue before delivery due to time constraints.
+This issue was not resolved before delivery due to time constraints.
-- [x]  **Gant Chart issue:**I lost my gant chartt i made early on because i forgot to save. i figured that out right before delivery, so i had not time to make it again unfortonally.
+- [x]  **Gant Chart issue:**  I lost the Gantt chart I created earlier because I forgot to save it.
+Unfortunately, I realized this right before delivery, so I did not have time to recreate it.
-- [x]  **Errors in console:** I have some errors in the console.
-I know its not good to have that when i deliver, but i did not have time to debug it.
-My project works as ecpected even with these errors so i choose to rather spend my last time on implementing last features.
+- [x]  **Errors in console:** Some console errors are present.
+While it's not ideal to leave them unresolved, I chose to focus on feature implementation.
+The project works as expected despite these errors.
+I will atempt to resolve this after submission.
-- [ ]  **Console logs:** I did not have time to remove console logs either, sorry.
+- [ ]  **Console logs:** I didn't have time to remove console logs, so they are still present in the code.

 ## Future Improvements